xone4/NexusAI-Cognitive-Lab/README.md

 -   **Architectural Plasticity**: The AI can dynamically `forge_tool`, `spawn_replica`, and even `forge_constitution` as part of its plan. **Newly forged constitutions require user approval from the Settings view, ensuring the Cognitive Architect maintains ultimate control over the system's core principles.**
 -   **Video Synthesis (Modalities Lab)**: A dedicated interface for generating dynamic video content from textual prompts using Google's Veo model.
 -   **Simulation Lab**: A strategic sandbox where the user can define a scenario, and the AI can **autonomously generate competing strategies**.
 The simulation can be run in a "Wargaming" mode, treating each strategy as an independent agent and simulating their turn-by-turn interactions.
 After a simulation, the AI can analyze the results to explain outcomes.
 -   **Evaluation Lab**: A dedicated dashboard for objectively measuring the AI's "quality of thought."
-It tracks key performance indicators like inference accuracy, planning efficiency, and self-correction rates over time.
+It tracks key performance indicators like inference accuracy and planning efficiency, and now includes a **Curiosity Meter** to benchmark the AI's intrinsic drive for exploration.

 ## System Architecture